 The City awards HOME funds as low-interest, deferred loans to for-profit, non-profit, and Community Housing Development Organization (CHDO) project sponsors.
 HOME funds must assist in the acquisition, construction and rehabilitation of low-income rental housing.
 In exchange for HOME funding, a project must commit some or all of a project’s housing units to a HOME period of affordability.

 HOME funds serve as “gap financing” and projects may not receive more than the “Maximum HOME Loan” described below.
 HOME funds can only be spent on eligible expenses and projects must comply with certain federal requirements.
 Projects awarded HOME funds must agree to tenant rent and income restrictions for a period of affordability.
 Projects must include at least one housing unit that meets a local housing priority.
 These and other requirements are described in the City’s annual and competitive Request for Proposals (RFP) application which can be viewed online.

-If you have questions, comments, or wish to request an application, please contact Paul Trautman, Program Manager at email@example.com or 509.625.6329.
+If you have questions, comments, or wish to request an application, please contact the CHHS department at email@example.com.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity.
 We encourage and support affirmative advertising and marketing in which there are not barriers to obtaining housing because of race, color, religion, sex, handicap, familial status, or national origin.

 HOME funds are usually provided as a deferred loan.
 Sponsors must contribute at least ten percent owner's equity to the project as cash or other approved forms of equity.

 HOME Loans accrue interest with payments typically beginning when the HOME period of affordability ends.
 Payments then amortize over 10 years.
 Loans can also be forgiven when projects extend rent and income restrictions.